 Quotes are provided by suppliers to potential buyers and can be created quickly and easily with quoting software.

 Creating a Quote:

-The easiest way to begin is by choosing a predefined, professional-looking template that covers all the standard elements of a quote.
+The easiest way to begin is by choosing a predefined, professional-looking template that covers a quote’s standard elements.
 You can also customize your template and make it even more professional by adding your company letterhead or logo.

 There are many templates available for price quotes.
-The right template for your business quotes format will depend on what sort of software you have and what programmes you use the most.
+The right template for your business quotes format will depend on what sort of software you have and what programs you use the most.

 If you already have the Microsoft Office Suite, the Microsoft Word or Microsoft Excel quotation is a great place to get started.
 They are easy to customize and familiar to most users.
 You can save these in a quote PDF format, making it easy to send a professional version to a client.

 The below price quote template for photography has some of the basic elements we’ll explore in the following steps:

 After you have selected a template, add your client’s details.
 This includes information such as;

 - Email address

 - Contact name and title